All Episodes

 A lot of people drive drunk like idiots.

-Can't tell you how many times I've seen troopers literally get smacked as they're doing a traffic stop uh by some weirdo.
+Can't tell you how many times I've seen troopers literally get smacked as they're doing a traffic stop by some weirdo.

-Now traffic stops are very dangerous, guys, for obvious reasons, right?
+So now traffic stops are very dangerous, guys, for obvious reasons, right?

-You know, like you don't know who the individual is, you don't know what they have on their car, etc.
+You don't know what they have on their car, etc.

 Jared, I'm in New Mexico State Police.

-Reason for the stop phase your window tins a little too dark.
+Reason for the stop is your window tank.

 Yeah.